Difference Between Marketing and PR

 Marketing is an essential part of any organization and company that manufactures and provides multiple types of goods and services.
 Without proper marketing planning, one can not obtain enough engagement from the customers.

-PR is the short-term for public relations which are generally used to distribute and collect information from the public and to the public.
+PR is the short-term for public relations which are used to distribute and collect information from the public and to the public.
 PR is significant in constructing a better perception from different aspects.

 PR contains such strategies that are required to determine what information about a company or an individual should circulate.